athampy-vcc/AJ-s-Personal-Repos/cybersecurity/Epics-Issues-handling/CIS/Final/CIS-AWS-SCP-GAP-Analysis.md

 Scope: CIS AWS Foundations Benchmark v5.0.0

 ---
+## Overview
+This document assesses how far the current AWS organizational guardrails and remediation automations align with the CIS AWS Foundations Benchmark v5.0.0 for the Volvo greenfield environment.

+It focuses on the practical coverage provided by existing Service Control Policies (SCPs), supporting remediation workflows, and baseline security automations across organization root and selected greenfield organizational units.
+The analysis distinguishes between controls that are fully enforced, partially covered, detective/corrective only, or still unaddressed.
 ## Executive Summary

 ### Current State
 - Policies deployed: 4 root SCPs plus 2 greenfield OU SCPs (common and corp variants)